My finances, my projects, my life

 A place in the sun with potential rental income

-Compiled by myLIFE team myHOME May 31, 2019 1726
+Compiled by myLIFE team myHOME May 31, 2019 2187

 Location, location, location

 Is there enough to do in autumn and winter?
-It can be worth looking for property at unseasonal times of the year; there may be less competition so prices are keener, and you may get better access.
+It can be worthwhile looking for property at unseasonal times of the year; there may be less competition so prices are keener, and you may get better access.
 Most importantly, you can see what a property looks like without the flattering sheen of the sun.

 Wealth and inheritance tax traps